maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 **In [68]:**

 {% highlight python %}
-# RF distance
+# RF (Robinson-Foulds) distance between t1 and t2.
-# t1 and t2 were the same tree ...
+# Recall that t1 and t2 have the same newick ...
 rf = t1.robinson_foulds(t2)
 print("\n\nRF DISTANCE between t1 and t2 :")
 print(rf[0])